BCH1235/ai-music-capstone/docs/ENV.md

-# ENV (1.5단계)
+# ENV (Step 1.5)

 Python: Python 3.11.9
-Torch: 2.8.0+cpu CUDA False
+Torch: 2.7.0+cu128 CUDA True

-참고: CUDA 줄을 설치하지 않았다면 CPU Torch입니다.
+Notes:
+- Desktop has RTX 4080 with CUDA 12.1 PyTorch wheels.
+- Demo can run inference on CPU if the target machine has no GPU.